OmerDahan1/Introduction_To_Image-Processing/README.md

 To use this library, you need to have the following:

     Java Development Kit (JDK) installed
+    The code of `StdDraw.java` and `StdIn.java` is available [here](https://introcs.cs.princeton.edu/java/stdlib/StdDraw.java) and place it in the same directory as the Java files.

     StdDraw and StdIn libraries for handling input and output Include these in your project’s build path to run the examples provided.